humbug/humbug/README.md

 }
 ```

-Ensure that your tests are all in a passing state (imcomplete and skipped tests
+Ensure that your tests are all in a passing state (incomplete and skipped tests
 are allowed).
 Humbug will quit if any of your tests are failing.

 The magic command, while in your project's base directory (and assuming humbug